-1. Franchise Agreement in New York | Understanding the Legal Conflict Over Renewal Rights
+1. Franchise Agreement in New York | Understanding the Legal Conflict over Renewal Rights

-Sudden Non Renewal Notice and the Franchise Owner’s Risk
+Sudden Non Renewal Notice and the Franchise Owner’S Risk

 The franchise owner received a notice stating that the franchisor would not renew the franchise agreement despite thirteen years of successful operation, and the franchisor referenced a discretionary right to decline renewal but failed to identify any material default or operational violation.